Stackclash/5e-vault/5. Mechanics/Classes/Paladin.md

 If your DM allows the use of feats, you may instead take a feat.

-### Martial Versatility (Level 4)
-_Source: Tasha's Cauldron of Everything p.
-52_

-_4th-level paladin optional class features_

-Whenever you reach a level in this class that grants the Ability Score Improvement feature, you can replace a fighting style you know with another fighting style available to paladins.
-This replacement represents a shift of focus in your martial practice.

 ### Extra Attack (Level 5)

-Beginning at 5th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.
+Beginning at 5th level, you can attack twice, instead of once, whenever you take the [[\5.
+Mechanics\Rules\Actions.md#Attack|Attack]] action on your turn.

 ### Aura of Protection (Level 6)